 - Extra bras/underwear because you WILL sweat and want to feel “fresh”

-- Team tank top if you are doing group picture
+- Team tank top if you are taking a group picture

-- Dress in layers because it will be cold in the AC and hot as hell outside
+- Dress in layers because it will be cold in the AC and hot outside

 - Don’t bring new shoes.
 Your feet will hate you.
 If you try to wear them, pack Band-aids for blisters.